Kware, Nairobi

-Kware is a slum neighbourhood in Embakasi in the city of Nairobi.
-Located within the larger Eastlands area of Nairobi, it is approximately 9 km east of the central business district.
-It borders the Mukuru slums and Initially Kware was predominantly an informal settlement but over the years part Kware and Pipeline have earned a reputation for their poor infrastructure, coupled with overcrowded flats, narrow streets, littering, as well as its poor drainage system.
+Kware is a slum neighbourhood in Embakasi within the city of Nairobi.
+Located in the larger Eastlands area of Nairobi, it is approximately 9 km east of the central business district.
+It borders the Mukuru slums.Initially, Kware was predominantly an informal settlement but over the years part Kware and Pipeline have earned a reputation for their poor infrastructure, coupled with overcrowded flats, narrow streets, littering, as well as its poor drainage system.

 Overview

 Kware is located approximately 9 km southeast of Nairobi's central business district, west of the Outer Ring Road within the Eastlands area in Embakasi.
 Kware, a mispronounced version of 'quarry', got its name from a nearby quarry site.
 It borders the Mukuru and Pipeline slums.
 Electorally, Kware is placed under Embakasi South Constituency; the whole constituency is within the Embakasi Sub-county.
 Kware is also an electoral ward within the constituency.

 As of 2019, Kware together with Pipeline have a population of 166,517, with 87,056 of them being male and 79,439 being female.
 The neighbourhood has a population density of 106,445/km2 in a land area of 1.6km2, the highest after Huruma.